Beezy-cray/metacraftersAssignments/solidityBeginner/README.md

 # beezyCoin

-beezyCoin is an ERC-20 token implemented as a smart contract on the Ethereum blockchain.
+beezyCoin is token implemented as a smart contract on the Ethereum blockchain.

 ## Description